NeuralSentinel/TechHazardQA/README.md

 ## How (un)ethical are instruction-centric responses of LLMs?
 Unveiling the vulnerabilities of safety guardrails to harmful queries
-### :loudspeaker: Accepted at AAAI Conference on Web and Social Media, 2025
+### :loudspeaker: Accepted at AAAI Conference on Web and Social Media, ICWSM 2025

 We are updating our repository.
 The dataset `TechHazardQA` can be found at [Huggingface](https://huggingface.co/datasets/SoftMINER-Group/TechHazardQA).